syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/install-nuget-packages.md

 ## Installation using Package Manager UI

-The NuGet **Package Manager UI** allows you to search, install, uninstall, and update Syncfusion ASP.NET Core JS2 NuGet packages in your applications and solutions.
+The NuGet **Package Manager UI** allows to search, install, uninstall, and update Syncfusion ASP.NET Core JS2 NuGet packages in your applications and solutions.
 You can find and install the Syncfusion ASP.NET Core JS2 NuGet packages in your Visual Studio ASP.NET Core web application and this process is easy with the steps below:

 1. To open the Manage NuGet packages UI, follow either one of the options below: